RedisInsight/RedisInsight/docs/plugins/development.md

 ## How to start
-The following commands will create plugin project from boilerplate inside `redisinsight/ui/src/packages`:
+The following command will create plugin project from boilerplate inside `redisinsight/ui/src/packages`:
 ```
 yarn plugin:create my-plug
 ```